 In the second quarter of 2023, we changed how we collect on defaulted loans.
 Previously, we used a mix of in-house collectors and sales to third parties.
-We will continue to sell a segment of defaulted loans immediately after charge-off but will no longer sell retained defaulted loans (that have been subject to internal collection attempts for six months) to third parties and instead will continue our collection efforts using in-house collectors and collection agencies.
-This improved our estimate of recovery rates in the second quarter of 2023.
+We will continue to sell a segment of defaulted loans immediately after charge-off but will no longer sell retained defaulted loans (that have been subject to internal collection attempts for six months) to third parties and instead will continue our collection efforts using inhouse collectors and collection agencies.
+This improved our estimate of recovery rates for the nine months ended September 30, 2023.
 When we estimate the timing and amount of future recoveries on charged-off loans, we no longer include expectations of future sales on retained defaulted loans.
 We continue to monitor how we collect on defaulted loans and may modify the approach from time to time based on performance, industry conventions, and/or regulatory feedback.